 Guarantees that eliminate these costly fulfillment problems

-Same-day shipping: Orders received by 5pm ship the same day, guaranteed
+Same-day shipping: Orders received before cutoff ship the same day.
+Every time.
+Guaranteed.

-Zero inventory shrinkage: Full reimbursement for any lost or damaged inventory
+Zero inventory shrinkage: Full reimbursement for any lost or damaged inventory.
+Your products are covered from the moment they arrive.

 After switching to Red Stag, I spend about an hour each week on routine fulfillment tasks.
 At my old fulfillment center, I was spending more than 10 hours a week dealing with fulfillment issues.
 Now I can focus on growing the business instead of babysitting operations.